kingler/cd3pl_notes/README.md

 - `@emotion/react` --peer & dev dependency
 - `@emotion/styled` --peer & dev dependency
 - `framer-motion` --peer & dev dependency

-as a dependencey.
-When creating a component it must be registered in Plasmic in order to use it in Plasmic Studio
+When creating a component it must be registered in Plasmic in order to use it in Plasmic Studio.

 Examples:
 Button Component